 Table of contents

 Accurate prediction of the future has long been a coveted ability.
 Throughout human history, people have sought it, applying every possible resource and discipline to its attainment, from the scientific to the supernatural.

 At last, it seems we’re as close as we’re ever going to get to future insight, aided not by crystal balls but big data.
-Predictive analytics is coming into its own, and nowhere is it more welcome than in the world of finance and investment.
+From personalized banking to machine learning-based stock market forecasting, predictive analytics in finance has a multitude of applications.

 Let’s take a look at how corporate finance teams, investment banks, and other financially focused organizations can, do and will continue to incorporate predictive analytics into their business practices.

 Predictive analytics is a digital process involving the interpretation of data from descriptive and diagnostic analysis to calculate the possibilities of future outcomes.
 As such, it is not a standalone solution.
 It depends and expands upon the intelligence provided by descriptive and diagnostics analytics, the more mature cornerstones of digital business intelligence.